uwescience/shablona/README.md

 directories named "doc".
 Do all checks except N802 and N806, which enforce lowercase-only names for variables and functions.

+The `Makefile` contains an instruction for running this command as well:

+    make flake8

 ### Documentation

 Documenting your software is a good idea.
 Not only as a way to communicate to